FailAcademy/learning/wdp-ws-vancouver/_projects/project-03.md

 Want to challenge yourself?
 Your project could also:

-* Make it prettier.
-* Trigger multiple balls.
+* Trigger multiple balls
-* Create balls with special effects (different speeds, sizes, effects, etc.).
+* Create balls with special effects (different speeds, sizes, effects, etc.)
-* Trigger speed changes or size changes of paddles.
+* Trigger speed changes or size changes of paddles
-* Fire a shot from a paddle on key press.
+* Fire a shot from a paddle on key press
-* Declare a winner at a final score.
+* Declare a winner at a final score

 ## Submission Instructions